luzfcb/cookiecutter-django-oauth/README.rst

 **STILL IN ALPHA not use in a production environment**

-This is a fork of @pydanny cookiecutter-django included pre configured oauth server provided by django-oauth-toolkit and django-restframework
+This is a fork of @pydanny_ cookiecutter-django_ included pre configured Oauth Server provided by django-oauth-toolkit and django-restframework

 .. image:: https://requires.io/github/luzfcb/cookiecutter-django-oauth/requirements.png?branch=master
      :target: https://requires.io/github/luzfcb/cookiecutter-django-oauth/requirements/?branch=master